irmen/prog8/README.md

 - breakpoints, that let the Vice emulator drop into the monitor if execution hits them
 - source code labels automatically loaded in Vice emulator so it can show them in disassembly
 - conditional gotos
-- some code optimizations (such as not repeatedly loading the same value in a register)
+- various code optimizations (code structure, logical and numerical expressions, ...)
 - @todo: loops
 - @todo: memory block operations